Kimberly’s

 She loved to perform and acted in plays at theaters across Long Island, New York.
 While Kimberly had many interests and talents, her greatest joy was the beach.
 Toes in the sand, sunbathing, and swimming in the ocean - that was her perfect day.

 She was very close with her brother Christopher.
-Despite their four-year age gap, there was an enormous amount of love between the two of them and they would spend countless hours together giggling and playing together.
+There was an enormous amount of love between the two of them and they would spend countless hours together giggling and playing together.

 Unfortunately, as a 17-year-old high school senior, her life was cut short by Meningitis B.